iceyrazor/iceys-server-modpack-manager/README.md

 this only syncs ONCE once it is ran. if you want it to sync again. close the file and reopen it.

+this ONLY syncs the MODS folder. and scripts(like zs files from craftweaker), and configs. are not synced

 # how do i use it?
 edit the config to your liking. run the exe.